-Friends in Residence
+Friends and Scholars in Residence

 Year after year, we are grateful for Friends who step away from their lives elsewhere to live with us in community as Friends in Residence (FiRs) for a term or longer.
 They serve in a variety of capacities, working on the grounds, helping with hospitality, and are generally welcoming presences providing ears for deep listening for sojourners, guests, and staff.
 We are so thankful for the grounding presence they provide for all of us in spirit-led service.